grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 Update the plugin to version 1.8.3 or higher in your Grafana instance management console.
 This will ensure your plugin query editor works as intended.

-### Required update to Official Grafana BigQuery plugin; DoiT International BigQuery plugin no longer supported
+### DoiT International BigQuery plugin no longer supported

 #### You are affected if: